Beets are the most nutritious and healthy vegetables. And almost everyone loves to eat beets or drink beetroots juice.

 -Bring a large bowl with cold water and add the boiled beets to stop further cooking.

--once cooling the beets, cut the leaves and roots and peeling them just using fingers.
+-once cooling the beets, cut the leaves and roots and peel them just using fingers.

 – Now, slice them in round-shaped as you required.

 -To make pickled beets, add some vinegar and sugar and boil for five minutes

 -after boiling for five minutes, add some seasoning ingredients and mix them well.

 -Now, cover the prepared pickled beets in a bowl for 1-3 days and stir sometimes.